Looking for the answers to some common questions? You’re in the right place!

 In the CLI, run the following command:

-Or, in VS Code, open the Command Palette (for Mac, press ⌘ + shift + p; for Linux, press Ctrl + shift + p) and select the Kepler Virtual Device: Start simulator
+Or, in VS Code, open the Command Palette (for Mac, press ⌘ + shift + p; for Linux, press Ctrl + shift + p) and select the Vega Virtual Device: Start simulator option.

 What is a sample app?